 Cat body language

-Your children must be taught to read your cat’s body language.
+Children must be taught to read a cat’s body language.
 They must also be taught when to leave the cat alone.
 Crossing boundaries will lead to your child being scratched or bitten by a scared, angry or upset cat.

 Give your cats a safe place to go

 When I was growing up, we had two Siamese cats.
 Their bed was a cat carrier in the kitchen, next to the radiator.
 My parents had the rule that if the cats were in their bed, we were not to disturb them.
-That was their safe haven, and they knew that they could go in there if they wanted to get away from the humans (especially us children).
+That was their safe haven, and they knew that they could go in there if they wanted to get away from the humans.

 Cat trees come in all shapes and sizes and can be a great solution for your cat.
 Most cats love to climb and a tall cat tree can give your cat a place to get away from it all.
 If you are worried about your toddler hurting himself by trying to climb the cat tree, a small playpen can be placed around it which will keep little children out.